-Under the PRC Company Law, notice of a shareholders' general meeting must be given not less than 30 days before the meeting or, in the case of a company having bearer shares, a public announcement of a shareholders' general meeting must be made at least 45 days prior to it being held.
-Under the Special Regulations and the Mandatory Provisions, 45 days' written notice must be given to all our shareholders and shareholders who wish to attend the meeting must reply in writing 20 days before the date of the meeting.
+Under the PRC Company Law, notice of a shareholders' annual general meeting must be given not less than 20 days while notice of an extraordinary general meeting of shareholders must be given not less than 15 days before the meeting.
+Under the Special Regulations and the Mandatory Provisions,

+45 days' written notice must be given to all our shareholders and shareholders who wish to attend the meeting must reply in writing 20 days before the date of the meeting.
 For a Hong Kong limited company, the minimum period of notice of a general meeting where convened for the purpose of considering ordinary resolutions is 14 days and where convened for the purpose of considering special resolutions, is 21 days.
 The notice period for an annual general meeting is also 21 days.